Equality, diversity & inclusion: doing what's right for our colleagues

 On the basis of this, we wanted to share a bit more about what we’ve been doing to work towards our ambition.
 There’s been some real progress over the past couple of years.

 We’ve made important headway on the targets we set ourselves in 2017, as part of our Diversity and Inclusion Strategy:

 - 33% female representation at Board level by 2021 - currently at 22%%

 - 33% female representation in top 3 levels of management (excluding Board) by 2021 - on track, currently at 29.4%%

 Achieving the ‘Leaders in Diversity’ accreditation from the National Centre for Diversity is also a real testament to the progress we’ve made so far.
 We were the first financial services organisation to ever achieve this – so it’s really something to be proud of.

 We also won two awards at the National Centre for Diversity Grand Awards, in the categories of ‘Large Business of the Year’ and ‘Financial Services Company of the Year’.

 In line with our Diversity and Inclusion Strategy, we’ve made progress in the area of mental health inclusion and awareness.
 Since 2018, we've trained 42 colleagues as Mental Health First Aiders, accredited by MHFA England, and over 150 of our colleagues and managers have attended in house mental health awareness sessions.
-We also took this a step further, by providing Mental Health First Aider training, free of charge, to other building societies for 65 representatives in external organisations, free of charge, to ensure they can develop mental health support in their firms.
+We've also taken this a step further, by providing Mental Health First Aider training, free of charge, to other building societies for 65 representatives in external organisations, free of charge, to ensure they can develop mental health support in their firms.